-Appropriate management of our precious waterways (oceans, lakes, and rivers) for recreational fishermen and boaters is necessary for the conservation and protection of marine fisheries, wildlife populations, and resource sustainability.
-Scientific understanding of fish behavior, lake and marine ecology, and development of education programs for those in the public sector engaged in recreational outdoor activities have increased substantially since the 1990s.
-With an increasing population, particularly amongst those who engage in spending their free time enjoying the water, there comes a question on what to do when it comes to waste management.
-Accumulation of waste comes in multiple forms.
-Disposal of waste into our waterways is one of the biggest threats to fish and wildlife populations.
-The objective of this conservation article by Mercury Marine is to list current examples of waste in conjunction with solutions to strategically execute to minimize impact to freshwater and marine environments.
+Appropriate management of waterways (oceans, lakes and rivers) by recreational fishers and boaters will conserve and protect marine fisheries, wildlife populations and resource sustainability.
+Scientific understanding of fish behavior, lake and marine ecology, and development of education for those engaged in recreational outdoor activities have increased substantially in recent decades.
+Accumulation of waste comes in multiple forms, and disposal of trash into our waterways is one of the biggest threats to fish and wildlife populations.

 Used Fishing Line

-Fishing line comes in all forms and types (monofilament, Dacron, braided, and fluorocarbon) that anglers utilize in their sport fishing adventures.
+Fishing line comes in many forms and types – monofilament, Dacron, braided and fluorocarbon.
 Each line type exhibits specific properties that allow it to be used under a variety of water and environmental conditions.
-A further decision on the type of line to use on our reels also is dependent on the species of gamefish we are seeking to target.
-As important as fishing line is as a general tackle requirement, the mentioning of line being harmful to the environment seems to be not discussed in any peer-reviewed journal article, online discussion forums, or in general conversation.
-Despite little literature on the emphasis on the environmental hazards of disposed fishing line in fact, inflicts multiple types of ecological damage.
-Fishing lines regardless of the type has a high tendency to knot and ball up like loose balls of string and removing knots is a timeless, dauntless task.
-Knotted fishing line typically ends up tangling up around the feet of waterfowl and migratory birds.
-Species of ducks, pheasants, eagles, cranes, and geese use rivers and lakes like highways for migrating, foraging, and mating purposes.
-As waterfowl swim upstream and downstream in rivers or lakes, their feet entangle around the line.
-Episodic bursts of fast kicking motion to free themselves generally result in the line tightening around their feet and in some scenarios their wings which sadly results in their demise as they cannot physically move anymore.
-Always take unwanted or unusable fishing line and tie into one thick knot and store in an appropriate place such inside a backpack, tackle box, or ziplock bag until your vessel is docked.
-Many harbors and boat launches have public trash cans where fishing line can be properly and environmentally disposed of.
-Since monofilament fishing line is not biodegradable, another solution is to discard fishing line at tackle shops because most of them contain recycling bins.
-An additional solution is to take old line of any kind regardless of its age and condition and mail it to the Berkley Recycling Center located in Iowa.
-Berkley has a long history of promoting and facilitating fishing line recycling and is in the developing works of leading this effort on a global level.
-The program is currently expanding to more states nationwide and thoroughly practiced and preached by federal agencies.
-Since 1990, it is estimated that 9 million miles worth of fishing line has been recycled which is approximately equivalent enough to fill up two reels for every angler in the United States.
+A further decision on the kind of line to use is dependent on the species of fish we intend to target.
+Though fishing line is a general tackle requirement, the mentioning of line being harmful to the environment seems to be ignored by peer-reviewed journal articles, online discussion forums and general conversation.
+Despite little literature on the emphasis on the environmental hazards of disposed of fishing lines, it inflicts multiple and constant types of ecological damage.
+Fishing line has a high tendency to knot and ball up like loose balls of string, and removing knots is a timeless, dauntless task.
+Knotted fishing line often ends up tangled around the feet of waterfowl and migratory birds.
+Species of ducks, pheasants, eagles, cranes and geese use rivers and lakes like highways for migrating, foraging, and mating purposes.
+Bursts of fast kicking by birds attempting to free themselves generally results in the line tightening around their feet and, in some scenarios their wings.
+Always tie unwanted or unusable fishing line into a thick knot and store appropriately until your vessel is docked.
+Many harbors and boat launches have public trash cans where the fishing line can be disposed of appropriately.
+Because the monofilament fishing line is not biodegradable, another solution is to discard the fishing line at tackle shops because most provide bins.

 Waste Management Plan